ibalampanis/sustainable-living/guide.md

 ## What is NOT Sustainable Living?

-To be clear about sustainability lets define un-sustainability as well with an example, shall we?
-So lets imagine you wake up an in world where 100000000 (finite number) apples are laying down in the ground, that don't go bad - for ever.
+To be clear about sustainability let's define un-sustainability as well with an example, shall we?
+So let's imagine you wake up an in world where 100000000 (finite number) apples are laying down in the ground, that don't go bad - forever.
 " Woooooooooooooow I have food forever" you think.
 So you eat apples every day.
 But instead of eating one a day, you say:
 " I have these many apples, why eat just one?
 Right people?"